zenOSmosis/phantom-core/README.md

 ### Version 2.2.1 (Dec.
 16, 2021)

-  - Relax same PhantomCore version requirements for PhantomCore#proxyOnce and PhantomCore#proxyOff methods.
+  - Relax same PhantomCore version requirements for PhantomCore.proxyOnce and PhantomCore.proxyOff methods.
 These should have been included in v2.1.3.

 ### Version 2.2.0 (Dec.
 16, 2021)